rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

       <p>In this work, we've focused on <a href="https://openai.com/index/introducing-swe-bench-verified/">SWE-bench Verified</a>, a subset of SWE-bench where human annotators have filtered out low-quality instances (e.g. those with ambiguous issue descriptions).</p>
   </section>
     <section id="motivation">
-        <h2>Large Language Monkeys</h2>
+        <h2>Let's talk about Monkeys</h2>
         <p>We began working on SWE-bench in our previous work, <a href="https://scalingintelligence.stanford.edu/pubs/large_language_monkeys/">Large Language Monkeys</a>.
 In that paper, we demonstrated a promising property of LLMs: when solving software engineering (and other) problems, coverage, the fraction of problems that are solved by at least one attempt, increases log-linearly with the number of solutions drawn from the model.</p>

         <img src="/imgs/blog/monkeys/coverage.png" alt="Coverage (percent of problems solved by any sample) increases across five code and math reasoning tasks." style="width: 100%; height: auto;">

-        <p><strong>This means that as you spend more test time compute by drawing more samples, the fraction of problems that you have at least one correct solution for increases consistently and predictably.</strong></p>

-        <p>While these results showed clear potential for improving performance on benchmarks like SWE-bench, we only demonstrated coverage improvements.
-To achieve actual performance gains, a system needs to select a correct solution from many candidates.
-Additionally, we generated our candidates by sampling from an existing framework (<a href="https://github.com/aorwall/moatless-tools">Moatless Tools</a>) multiple times.
-Although powerful and well-built, the framework wasn't designed for taking multiple attempts per problem.</p>

-        <p>This raised the question: <em>how would one design a system for solving SWE tasks differently if benefiting from test-time compute scaling was a primary consideration?</em></p>
+        <p>These results showed clear potential for using how we might use test-time compute to improve performance on SWE-bench; by investing more test time compute in larger sample collections, we can steadily increase the probability that these collections contain correct solutions.
+However, acheiving high coverage does not mean that a system can solve SWE-bench issues with a high rate of success.
+Benefiting from coverage requires that a system can select a correct solution out of its collection of generations.</p>

+        <p>Additionally, in Large Language Monkeys we generated candidate edits by repeatedly sampling from an existing framework (<a href="https://github.com/aorwall/moatless-tools">Moatless Tools</a>) which designed for generating only a single edit.
+This raised the question: if we were instead to build a system from scratch that was designed to solve SWE-bench instances by scaling test-time compute, what might that system look like?</p>
     </section>

     <section id="codemonkeys">